Booking.com: best prices

-The origins of Carpi, an important and beautiful town of Romagna (central Italy) with about 70,000 inhabitants, date back to the 6th century AD.
+The origins of Carpi, an important and beautiful town in the Emilia-Romagna region of central Italy and with about 70,000 inhabitants, date back to the 6th century AD.

 It is very probable that the name Carpi derives from Carpinus, a type of tree, which suggests that in ancient times, the area was wooded with this type of tree.

-Around the 10th century Carpi was an imposing castle which was the seat of the Counts of the Canossa dynasty - the same family as the Countess Matilda of Canossa (1046-1115) who defended herself here against the troops of the Emperor.
+Around the 10th century Carpi was founded as an imposing castle which was the seat of the Counts of the Canossa dynasty - the family included Countess Matilda of Canossa (1046-1115) who defended herself here against the troops of the Emperor.

-The Pio Seigniory was very important for Carpi because it began a building programme of extraordinary urban and artistic interest.
+The Pio Seigniory was very important for Carpi because the family began a building programme of extraordinary urban and artistic interest.

 The city centre was inside the castle walls, where the most important civil and religious buildings were also located.

-Inside the Citadel the Pio built several palaces, such as Castelvecchio and the so-called Torrione (Big Tower) in 1450.
+Inside the fortified citadel the Pio faily built several notable monuments, such as Castelvecchio and the so-called Torrione (Big Tower) in 1450.
 The Pio family also contributed to the foundation of numerous monasteries such as the Convents of St. Augustine, St. Nicholas and Santa Clara.

-Alberto III Pio (1475-1531), a lover of literature and arts, made a significant contribution to the development of the town in a pure Renaissance style with the palace of Alberto III, the Collegiate Church of the Assumption and the Loggia of the grain market.
+Alberto III Pio (1475-1531) was a lover of literature and the arts and made a significant contribution to the development of the town in a pure Renaissance style with the palace of Alberto III, the Collegiate Church of the Assumption and the Loggia of the grain market.

-The city had a new building momentum in the 19th century when the first industrial settlements were built, but this entailed substantial losses of the Renaissance artefacts, especially in the suburbs, where a part of the walls was knocked down.
+The city had a new building momentum in the 19th century when the first industrial settlements were built.
+Unfortunately this involved substantial losses of the Renaissance artefacts, especially in the suburbs where a part of the walls was knocked down.

 The old town-centre, however, was not involved in this process of modernization, and it has preserved its medieval and Renaissance features.

-Next to the church there is the slim and beautiful bell tower with mullioned windows with marble top.
+Next to the church there is the slim and beautiful bell tower with mullioned windows and marble top.

-In the square many beautiful Renaissance buildings stand out, especially the so-called “Long Portico”, with its succession of arches, and the Pio Palace, called “The Castle” and the Clock Tower.
+In the same square many beautiful Renaissance buildings can be seen, especially the so-called “Long Portico”, with its succession of arches, and the Clock Tower.
 You can also see the Civic Museum, the Library and Historical Archives.

-The suburbs of Carpi are also rich in artefacts and works of art worthy of a visit.
-Starting from the Piazza Garibaldi and heading along Via San Francesco you reach the Church of Saint Francis, which dates back to the 13th century, although it was rebuilt in the late 17th century.
+The area outside the historic centre of Carpi is also rich in monuments and works of art worthy of a visit - churches in particular.
+Starting from Piazza Garibaldi and heading along Via San Francesco you reach the Church of Saint Francis, which dates back to the 13th century, although it was rebuilt in the late 17th century.

 After the convent of the Observant Monks, in the Corso Fanti, you can see some beautiful buildings constructed by the local nobility, then the Santa Chiara Church (XV century) and Church of St. Ignatius (17th century).